videojs/http-streaming/README.md

 * can be used as a source option
 * can be used as an initialization option

-smoothQualityChange will now call fastQualityChange, which clears the buffer, chooses a new rendition, and starts loading content from the current playhead position.
+smoothQualityChange is deprecated and will be removed in the next major version of VHS.

-This function is deprecated and will be removed in the next major version of VHS.
+Instead of its prior behavior, smoothQualityChange will now call fastQualityChange, which clears the buffer, chooses a new rendition, and starts loading content from the current playhead position.

 ##### allowSeeksWithinUnsafeLiveWindow
 * Type: `boolean`